pshtif/Dash/Documentation/ExpressionParameters.md

 As mentioned in the general documentation Dash Animation System supports more complex parameter evaluation than basic parameters.

-There are basically 3 type of sources for parameters and these are Attributes (NodeFlowData) or Variables (Graph or Global) or a specific Reserved parameters mentioned.
+There are basically 3 type of sources for parameters and these are **Attributes** (NodeFlowData) or **Variables** (Graph or Global) or a specific **Reserved** parameters mentioned.

+### Reserved parameters

+Dash also internally implements reserved parameters.
+These are commonly used parameters that are evaluated internally by Dash.
+At the moment there is really a short list of such parameters but this list will get bigger once the most common use cases are covered.

+> ***mousePosition***
+Returns a Vector2 value of current Input.mousePosition

+> ***controller***
+Returns a DashController instance of a graph that evaluates this parameter

 ### Nested property evaluation